-I tried hard to maintain my rule that service issues should not be a factor in how I score a reel, because that would introduce many variables and force me to give each reel from every manufacturer a country-specific score based on how good the service is in a particular country.
-Then two things happened; the first was Daiwa's recent decision to make regional variations of some models in their high end lineup, which I explained earlier this year here, creating a potential for service complications even in major markets if your variation of the mag-sealed reel isn't the one sold locally.
-The second was my recent visit to ICAST show, described here, where I got to talk to a number of dealers from different countries who reiterated the same issues I heard from individual anglers who can't service their mag-sealed reels, whether it's a normal service after years of use, or one that's needed after an accident such as a drop in the sand or inadvertent contamination with lubes/solvents during maintenance, etc.
+Despite all of that, I held on to my rule of not including ease of service in the process of scoring reels, since that would introduce many variables and force me to give each reel several country-specific scores based on how good the service is in each particular country.
+But then two things happened; the first was Daiwa's recent decision to make regional variants of some models, something that I explained in this article, which creates a potential for service complications even in major markets if your variant of a mag-sealed reel isn't the one sold locally.
+The second was my recent visit to ICAST show, described here, where I got to talk to a number of dealers from different countries who reiterated the same issues I heard from individual anglers who can't service their mag-sealed reels.

 February, 17th, 2017